dbt-labs/docs.getdbt.com/website/docs/docs/quickstarts/dbt-cloud/databricks-qs.md

 id: "databricks"
 sidebar_label: "Databricks quickstart"
 ---
-For the Databricks project in the quickstart guide, you'll learn how to use dbt Cloud with Databricks.

-This quickstart will show you how to:
+In this quickstart guide, you'll learn how to use dbt Cloud with Databricks.
+It will show you how to:

 - Create a Databricks workspace.
 - Load sample data into your Databricks account.